carstene1ns/eracha/doc/sme_atr_format.md

 DATA
 ----

-array with 2 bytes of blocks in level with tile number of linked tileset
+array with 2 bytes of blocks in level, interpreted as 16 bit integer with tile number of linked tileset

 ATR Header
 ----------